Greenmtnlabs/Flyerly/README.md

                                        NSStringFromSelector(@selector(DESIGNATED_INITIALIZER))] \
                              userInfo:nil]

-2. Delete "libCrittercism_vx.a" from Linked Frameworks and Libraries.

-3. Set "iOS 7.0 and Later" in "Builds for" from Utility Area of all those .xibs that are for older iOS.
+2. Set "iOS 7.0 and Later" in "Builds for" from Utility Area of all those .xibs that are for older iOS.

-4. Set "Enable Bitcode" to "No" in Build Settings > Build Options
+3. Set "Enable Bitcode" to "No" in Build Settings > Build Options

 ### Release History